We are founded on the belief that tennis should be accessible for everyone.

 All athletes must have an IPC-eligible disability (link) to qualify for Para-Standing Tennis.

 Classifications in Para-Standing Tennis are based on the existing system used in Para-Standing Badminton.
-Beginning with our 2024 World Championships, we will be introducing an independent process to ensure athletes are classified accurately, supported by IPC-trained officials.

 All categories play on a full-size tennis court.
 Rules are identical to mainstream tennis, but PST1&2 play with one bounce, while PST3&4 play with two bounces.